Josuto/monguito/README.md

 The project specifies a ```Repository``` interface that defines several database repository common methods.
 The interface is meant to be implemented by classes that models a database repository technology e.g., MongoDB or MySQL.
 For example, this project includes an implementation for MongoDB using [Mongoose](https://mongoosejs.com/) i.e., ```MongooseRepository```.
-This class is abstract and meant to be a template to be extended by any number of concrete domain object-specific repository classes.
+This class is abstract template to be extended by any number of concrete domain object-specific repository classes.

 All the classes composing the abstract repository are included at the ```src/adapters``` folder.
 Besides, you may find the abstract repository integration tests under the ```src/adapters/__tests__``` folder.
 Following Clean Code, these